Myrtle Point Rehabilitation and Care

 -$1.1M

-Privately-owned community Operated by a partnership between two or more business owners.
+Privately-owned community Operated by a single business entity.

 Home revenue

 $2.9M Rank #85 / 88Revenue — State benchmarkedThis home is ranked 85th out of 88 homes in Oregon.
-Shows this facility's annual revenue compared to the Oregon SNF average.
+Shows this facility's annual revenue compared to the Oregon average.
 Higher revenue generally means more resources for staffing and capital — read alongside Payroll %.Click the rank badge to see the full State ranking.Click here to see the full State ranking.

 Operating loss